TanjaKec/repro_research/content/day1/RStudioIDE/_index.en.md

 - In the <span style="color:#FF00FF">**bottom right section**</span> there are tabs to flip through the <span style="color:#FF00FF">Files</span> and folder structure of your computer (like in Finder or Explorer), <span style="color:#FF00FF">Help</span> information etc.

 {{% notice tip %}}
-🤓💡: You might find it useful bookmarking the link for [RStudio IDE Cheet Sheet](https://www.rstudio.com/wp-content/uploads/2016/01/rstudio-IDE-cheatsheet.pdf)!
+🤓💡: You might find it useful bookmarking the link for [RStudio IDE Cheat Sheet](https://www.rstudio.com/wp-content/uploads/2016/01/rstudio-IDE-cheatsheet.pdf)!
 {{% /notice %}}